 I'm going to try and organize this sparse collection of knowledge with enough context and information for it to make sense to anyone reading.
 When in doubt Google...

-It’s a sub-area of artificial intelligence that allows computers to self-learn without having to be explicitly programmed.
-ML essentially aims to understand patterns in large sets of input data and then predict outputs based on the models it generate.
+It's a sub-area of artificial intelligence that allows computers to self-learn without having to be explicitly programmed.
+Machine learning aims to understand patterns in large sets of input data and then predict outputs based on the models it generate.

 Here's a good resource to learn more about different ML algorithms and where to use them: Essentials of Machine Learning Algorithms.

-What is a machine learning model?
-Generally, it refers to the model artifact created after training an ML algorithm.
+Generally, it refers to the model artifact (the solution) created after training an ML algorithm.
 Once you have a properly trained ML model you can use it to make predictions for new inputs.
 The goal of machine learning is to properly train ML algorithms to create such models.
-When I say ‘models’ in this post I’m always referring to this definition.
+When I say 'models' in this post I'm always referring to this definition.

 But, there really isn't a single consistent definition of the term 'model' within the ML community.
 The term gets thrown around a lot and can refer to anything from statistical models or data models used in ML; like columns, data types and sources or even specifications of neural nets.
 Be wary of this when you read up on ML across technical and mathematical guides.